Personal branding is one of the most popular buzzword in the self-help community in Singapore.

 “… a reason for being, encompassing joy, a sense of purpose and meaning and a feeling of well-being.
 The word derives from iki, meaning life and kai, meaning the realisation of hopes and expectations.”

 Unlike a corporate organisation, your personal brand identity is less about how you look and more about how you make others feel.

-And the best way to do so is to start by telling them your story.
+And the best way to do so is to start by telling them your own version of the Singapore story.